-Patty from children’s literature and education looks at a novel which came out about 1999 called When Geoff Comes Home, a very confronting story.
-It highlights the criteria by which so many of these adult mediators make these choices, about what is or is not appropriate for child readers.
+Pattee, A. S. (2004).
+Disturbing the peace: The function of young adult literature and the case of Catherine Atkins’ When Jeff comes home .
+Children’s Literature in Education, 35 , 241–255.
+Pattee looks at a novel which came out about 1999 called When Jeff Comes Home by Catherine Atkins, a very confronting story.
+Pattee highlights the criteria by which so many of these adult mediators make these choices, about what is or is not appropriate for child readers.

 Realism Is Requisite

 Even stories set in other worlds, of fantasy, must begin with the probable, then later moves into something disrupting that.
-Even a movie like Shrek starts with the mundane, every day before moving into fantasy/adventure.
+Even a movie like Shrek starts with the mundane, everyday world before moving into fantasy/adventure.

 What is the point of The Problem Novel?

-Sheila Egoff would argue that most are simply trying to achieve sensationalism as a marketing tool.
+Sheila Egoff would argue that most Problem Novels are simply trying to achieve sensationalism as a marketing tool.

 Patty’s article about When Jeff Comes Home (Disturbing the peace…) makes a similar argument to that of Egoff.
 It’s not only a stereotype of the story but of the YA as well.
 A template defines the reader as this standard teenager.